 They experience colic, indigestion, and green diarrhea after starchy foods or fruits.

 homeopathic lancet: silica

+Also known as silica oxide or flint.
 Affinities: bones, glands, hair, mucous membranes, nails, skin, teeth.

 Hair and nails are weak, thin, and break easily.
 Teething babies take forever to produce teeth and get sick with diarrhea, cough, or a cold with every tooth.
 Silica is also useful for building the health and strength of bones after a fracture—when it can be given in alternation with Calc fluor and/or Calc phos.
 For boils or abscesses that are painful, but not discharging yet, Silica has a reputation as the “homeopathic lancet” because it hastens the suppuration or pus-formation process.
 Give after a splinter has become embedded, and it will help the foreign body to be “evicted!”
 It helps with infections and post-surgical scars that are inflamed, painful, and slow to heal.

 Silica may be indicated for constipation with large, hard stools and lots of straining.
 Headaches after a heavy period of work or with a sinus infection—that settle over the eyes and make the forehead feel heavy—may be helped with Silica.
 This remedy may be useful for cracked skin anywhere, but especially between the toes of sweaty “athlete’s feet.”

 Take the cell salt remedy in a 6X (not the 6c or 30c) potency.